brikis98/yevgeniy-brikman-homepage/_posts/2024-05-29-rivers-of-london.md

 - An interesting world that mixes modern day police and detective work with wizards, ghosts, vampires, werewolves, and other magical things.

-- Occasionally amusing, dry, British humor, especially as the protagonist discovers this bizarre world of magic‚Äîand then proceeds to just take it all in stride.
+- Occasionally amusing, dry, British humor, especially as the protagonist discovers this bizarre world of magic—and then proceeds to just take it all in stride.

 **The not so good**